kubeflow/manifests/README.md

     kubectl delete secret dex-passwords -n auth
     ```

-3. Create secret dex-passwords with new hash using the following command:
+2. Create secret dex-passwords with new hash using the following command:

     ```sh
-    kubectl create secret generic dex-passwords --from-literal=DEX_USER_PASSWORD='<place the generated hash here' -n auth
+    kubectl create secret generic dex-passwords --from-literal=DEX_USER_PASSWORD='REPLACE_WITH_HASH' -n auth
     ```

-4. Restart the _dex_ pod in auth namespace using the following command:
+3. Recreate the _dex_ pod in auth namespace using the following command:

     ```sh
     kubectl delete pods --all -n auth
     ```

-5. Try to login using the new dex password.
+4. Try to login using the new dex password.

 ## Upgrading and extending